halioti2/Split_App/README.md

 ## Notes
 - This scaffold expects the Supabase tables and RLS policies from `SETUP_TASKS.md` to be present.
 - QR flow uses short-lived tokens from `payment_requests`.
 In MVP, tokens require login and group access; one-time use can be added later.
+- Netlify secrets scanning: Frontend apps must ship public env vars (VITE_*).
+Supabase anon key and URL are safe to expose with RLS.
+We configure `SECRETS_SCAN_OMIT_KEYS` in `netlify.toml` so Netlify does not block the build.